Understanding Middleware in Express.js

 • Middleware is triggered and logs the HTTP method req.method• Middleware is triggered and logs the HTTP method req.method

-next() is called, passing control to the next middleware or route handlernext() is called, passing control to the next middleware or route handler
+next() is called, passing control to the next middleware functionnext() is called, passing control to the next middleware function

-app.get('/', ...) is executed, and the welcome message is sent back• The route handler for /about is executed, and the response About page is sent back
+app.get('/', ...) is executed, and the welcome message is sent back• The middleware for /about is executed, and the response About page is sent back

-For the sake of completeness, here's an example for each of the most important HTTP methods:
+For the sake of completeness, here's an example of a middleware function for each of the most important HTTP methods:

 // GET Request